-Santiago Zabala is an EU citizen born in 1975.
-He was raised in Rome, Vienna, and Geneva.
-He first studied philosophy at the University of Turin and at the Pontifical Lateran University of Rome.In November 2007 he was awarded the Humboldt Research Fellowship by Germany's Alexander von Humboldt Foundation for the years 2008/2009 at the University of Potsdam.
-After spending the spring semester of 2010 as a visiting scholar at Johns Hopkins University, Zabala has been appointed ICREA Research Professor (with tenure), first, at the University of Barcelona and, as of 2015, at the Pompeu Fabra University, where he currently teaches contemporary and political philosophy, supervises MA and Ph.D. theses and directs the UPF Center for Vattimo’s Archives and Philosophy.
-He is also visiting professor at Renmin University, East China Normal University, and several other international institutions.
+Santiago Zabala (1975) is a philosopher raised in Rome, Vienna, and Geneva.
+He studied philosophy at the University of Turin and at the Pontifical Lateran University of Rome where he obtained his PhD in 2006.
+The following year Zabala was awarded the Humboldt Research Fellowship at the University of Potsdam.
+After spending the spring semester of 2010 as a Visiting Scholar at Johns Hopkins University, Zabala has been appointed ICREA Research Professor (with tenure) at the Pompeu Fabra University, where he currently teaches contemporary political philosophy, supervises PhD thesis, and directs the UPF Center for Vattimo’s Archives and Philosophy.
+In addition to an extensive speaking schedule at conferences, festivals, and art Biennales, Zabala is also visiting professor at Renmin University, IDSVA, and several other international institutions.